 BLU2Pro User Manual

-The BLU2Pro is intuitive to use and works similarly to Hypoxic's Turned On and Hypeye of past years.
+The BLU2Pro Indicator is intuitive to use and works similarly to Hypoxic's products of past years.
 Since this device is battery powered and uses BLE (Bluetooth Low Energy) for connectivity, some newer status modes exist.

 - Device Status Used mainly for setup, this LED is used when pairing, connecting, and shows the battery level when waking up.

 - Multi-Function Button This button is used to power down the device, pair to a new camera, and enter a firmware update mode if necessary.